mnkhee/user-docs-project/docs/tutorials/creating.md

 ## Overview

-This section will focus on creating and storing unique data on your web browser.
+This section will focus on creating and storing unique data -- the C of **C**RUD, an essential skill for front-end web development.
+To learn this skill, you will be applying it onto your browser's local storage.

 ## Setup